MarcoGorelli/dtale/README.md

 ```
 [![](http://img.youtube.com/vi/DseSmc3fZvc/0.jpg)](http://www.youtube.com/watch?v=DseSmc3fZvc "Offline Charts Tutorial")

+**Pro Tip: If generating offline charts in jupyter notebooks and you run out of memory please add the following to your command-line when starting jupyter**

+`--NotebookApp.iopub_data_rate_limit=1.0e10`

 **Disclaimer: Long Running Chart Requests**

 If you choose to build a chart that requires a lot of computational resources then it will take some time to run.
 Based on the way Flask & plotly/dash interact this will block you from performing any other request until it completes.
 There are two courses of action in this situation: